Hello, and welcome.

 I think my Grandfather Russell and Uncle David who were both keen and good golfers and who initially taught me the game would have been amazed and so proud of that.
 My father in law Christopher Grant was also an avid golfer, Captain of his course in Pitlochry, and I enjoyed many a round with him.
 He was a prominent figure in the local community, and I arranged to have a Trophy in his honor at his Club.
 The Secretary has arranged to make this an event over three weekends, which is really a very nice gesture indeed and a fitting tribute to Christopher.

 One final thought on this brief introduction.
 I love golf, and if we mess around with the environment much more, we won’t be able to enjoy this game as widely as we should be able to.
-Here’s the latest read of GHG in our atmosphere:
+Click on the square below to get the latest read of GHG in our atmosphere: